kevinl95/TeXBloX/README.md

    forge install --product confluence --user <your-user>
    ```
 6. Use the TeXBloX macro in Confluence and provide the formula parameter

-## Continuous Integration

-This project includes a GitHub Actions workflow that validates:

-- ✅ **Build integrity**: Ensures the UI builds successfully
-- ✅ **Runs on Atlassian compliance**: Validates no external dependencies
-- ✅ **Security audit**: Checks for vulnerabilities in dependencies
-- ✅ **Manifest validation**: Ensures proper Forge app structure

-The workflow runs automatically on pushes and pull requests to `main` and `develop` branches.

 ## Notes on Runs on Atlassian